nim-works/nimskull/doc/debug.rst

     <<] trace end

-Formatting of the report is implemented in the `cli_reporter.nim` as well (all debug reports are also transferred using regular reporting pipeline).
+Reports are formatted in the `cli_reporter.nim` as well (all debug reports are also transferred using regular reporting pipeline).
 It has a lot of information, but general parts for each call parts are:

 .. code-block:: literal